EBI-Metabolights/guides/docs/index.md

 * `(b) Author information`: A list of all contributing authors.
 * `(c) Abstract`: High level description of the study.
 * `(d) Manuscript publication information:` Manuscript title, authors and public link.
 A tentative title should be provided if the manuscript is in preparation.
 This can be updated at any stage by contacting MetaboLights Help directly and a DOI / PMID Identifier can be used to update title/author/abstract directly from the manuscript.
-* `(e) Keywords / Descriptors`: eg. untargeted metabolites, high performance liquid chromatography, oncology
+* `(e) Keywords / Descriptors`: e.g., untargeted metabolites, high performance liquid chromatography, oncology
 * `(f) Descriptive protocols`: When an assay is selected a set of corresponding protocol boxes will automatically be generated in the protocol section to guide the required information.

 ### Sample information (s_MTBLSxxx.txt)

 The sample information should provide all relevant facts about each sample and any controls / standards included in the study.
 There is ONE sample sheet per study.
-Sample metadata should include a unique sample name, organism, organism part (for controls use eg. experimental blank and solvent) and sample type (ie. control, QC, experimental sample).
-Further sample descriptors should be included where available by selecting +Factor to add new columns (eg. Gender, Age, Treatment).
+Sample metadata should include a unique sample name, organism, organism part (for controls use e.g., experimental blank and solvent) and sample type (ie. control, QC, experimental sample).
+Further sample descriptors should be included where available by selecting +Factor to add new columns (e.g., Gender, Age, Treatment).

 ### Assay information (a_MTBLSxxx.txt)